AbbyKloss/BeeBot/README.md

   - datetime

 ## Recent Edits
+(8/31/2021)
+- added a google image search, works with safesearch to keep nsfw out of not that areas
+- modified all the commands to reply to the person that sent them
+- added an owner-only command to send the last-sent image

 (8/5/2021)
 - added a reminder for Fate/Grand Order so people don't forget to log in
 - <fgoTimeUp to know how far away the daily reset is